emdonahue/SmallKanren/SmallKanren-Core.package/SKAnd.class/README.md

-I represent a binary conjunction where both elements contain BranchingGoals as subgoals.
-I exist to relay this information to Heuristics so they know to merge the two branches.
+I represent a binary conjunction of two other goals.